han-li-han-li/100-days-of-code/log.md

 ### Day 5: Wednesday March 10 2021

-**Today's Progress**: Finished the Applied Accessibility on freeCodeCamp.org
+**Today's Progress**: Finished the Applied Accessibility course on freeCodeCamp.org

 **Thoughts** This was interesting!
 It's really heartening to see the work being done to make the internet a more accessible place.
 It also made me think about all the websites I have amateurly made in the past which didn't keep to these accessibility rules.
 Also, the amount of elements and attributes for me to know are just heaps!
 I wonder how developers remember what to use?

+**Link(s) to work**: N/A

+### Day 6: Thursday March 11 2021

+**Today's Progress**: Finished the Responsive Web Design Principles and CSS Flexbox courses on freeCodeCamp.org

+**Thoughts** Responsive web design course was short and I am still grappling with its ideas (as I am with all of this).
+The CSS Flexbox course was more straightforward, though I am interested to see how it works in practice.
+I'm excited to reach the end and start on my project!

 **Link(s) to work**: N/A